guybi99/MoveoLoginPage/README.md

 # MoveoLoginPage

 ## Description
-The project is about building a login and profile pages for of a website.
+The project is about building a login and profile pages for a website.

 ## Database Content
 ### Users info: